naveen-sekhar/aes-vault/README.md

 # SecureVault - Password Manager

-A modern, real-time password manager web application with AES encryption and Firebase backend.
+A password manager web application with AES encryption and Firebase backend.

 ## Features